Chaste/Chaste/docs/joss-paper/paper.md

 Here we demonstrate how to run and visualise a three-dimensional monodomain cardiac simulation.
 This follows the tutorial `TestMonodomain3dRabbitHeartTutorial` which simulates the result of an electrical stimulus being applied to a realistic rabbit heart geometry.
+Assuming that
+ 1. Chaste has been installed on Ubuntu Linux (or is running within a Docker container),
+ 1. the Chaste source code exists at `$CHASTE_SOURCE_DIR`,
+ 1. the environment variable `$CHASTE_TEST_OUTPUT` is set to a valid directory,

-Assuming Chaste has been installed on Ubuntu Linux (or is running within a Docker container), and the Chaste source exists at `$CHASTE_SRC`, a minimal set of commands to build and run the tutorial is as follows:
+a minimal set of commands to build and run the tutorial is as follows:

 ```
 mkdir build && cd build
-cmake $CHASTE_SRC
+cmake $CHASTE_SOURCE_DIR
 make TestMonodomain3dRabbitHeartTutorial
 ctest -R TestMonodomain3dRabbitHeartTutorial
 ```